007revad/Docker_Autocompose/README.md

 # Docker_Autocompose
-Create .yml files from your docker containers
+Create .yml files from your docker existing containers

 The script runs docker-autocompose then moves the .yml files to your specified folder.